Alberdi/rogueforce/README.md

 Rogue Force
 ===========
 Rogue Force is a reimagining of the Sega Saturn *Dragon Force* game set in space featuring roguelike graphics.
-The game is still in very early development with the focus put on the one on one battles, totally disregarding the overworld view and other details for now.
+The game is still in very early development with the focus put on the one on one battles, with a very crude version of the overworld view and other details for now.
 Not even the name is final.

 What does it look like?
 -----------------------